wdi-atx-11/dom-manipulation/README.md

 ## DOM

 The Document Object Model or DOM is a key concept to understanding what a browser does with your HTML.
 The browser looks at your HTML and creates a "tree", much like a family tree of siblings, parents, and children.
+The `<html>` tag has two children, what are they?

-Draw the DOM tree for the following HTML
+Draw the DOM tree for the following HTML:

 ```html
   <!DOCTYPE html>